Today, we mark 25 years since the Port Arthur massacre. But while these things may have happened long ago, we should not quickly forget.

 While “Port Arthur was harrowing and led to the gun amnesty and further gun restrictions,” Ms Fowler told Sydney Criminal Lawyers, it was the Strathfield massacre that made the wider public aware of the potential firearms have to cause such destruction “so quickly in the community.”

-It’s been 22 years since the NFA brought a halt to a series of 13 Australian mass shootings that began in 1979.
+It’s been more than two decades since the NFA brought a halt to a series of 13 Australian mass shootings that began in 1979.
 And yet despite the evidence constantly being presented to the US, it seems many politicians in that country would sooner see schools banned in order to prevent shootings, rather than firearms.